davidakelley/cbd/README.md

 For individual function reference, see the MATLAB documentation for the specific function (i.e. from MATLAB, call `help cbd.data`).

-The package is currently located at `O:\PROJ_LIB\Presentations\Chartbook\Data\Dataset Creation\cbd`.
-This is the path that should be added to any project using `cbd`.
+To use `cbd` in a project, add only the top level path.
 All source files are contained in the `+cbd` directory and can be accessed with `cbd.function` once the top-level folder is on the MATLAB path.

 Within the `+cbd` folder, there is a `+private` folder that contains functions that are used internally.
 Feel free to use them; they have simply been placed there since they have no apparent user-facing purpose.